 - 1. In SD-WAN Orchestrator MEA, go to Configuration > Device, and ensure that the Config Status for the device is Synched. - 2.
 Turn off the FortiGate device that you want to replace. - 3.
 Edit the serial number in SD-WAN Orchestrator MEA - a.
 Go to Configuration > Device, and double-click the device to open it for editing. - b.
-Beside the Serial Number box, click the Pencil icon. - The Serial Number box becomes editable. - c.
-In the Serial Number box, type the new serial number, and click Confirm. - d.
-Click OK. - The serial number is updated. - 4.
-In FortiManager, download a configuration revision for the FortiGate device you are replacing. - a.
-Go to Device Manager > Device & Groups, and select the device group. - The devices in the group display in the left tree menu and in the content pane. - b.
-Double-click a device. - The System > Dashboard > Summary is displayed in the content pane. - c.
-In the Configuration and Installation widget, click the Revision History button. - The Configuration Revision History dialog box is displayed. - d.
-Select the revision, and select Download Revision from the More menu. - e.
-Select the Regular Download, and click OK. - The configuration is downloaded to your computer. - 5.
-Open the downloaded configuration file in a text editor, and remove the FortiManager IP address from the central-management configuration section. - The change ensures that the new FortiGate device isn't registered as a new device. - 6.
-Turn on the new FortiGate. - 7.
+Beside the Serial Number box, click the Pencil icon.
+The Serial Number box becomes editable. - c.
+In the Serial Number box, type the new serial number, and click Confirm.

+d.
+Click OK.

+The serial number is updated.

+- 4. In FortiManager, download a configuration revision for the FortiGate device you are replacing. - a.
+Go to Device Manager > Device & Groups, and select the device in the lower tree menu.
+The System: Dashboard is displayed in the content pane. - b.
+In the Configuration and Installation widget, click the Revision History button.

+The Configuration Revision History dialog box is displayed.

+- c.
+Select the revision, and select Download Revision from the More menu. - d.
+Select the Regular Download, and click OK.
+The configuration is downloaded to your computer. - 5.
+Open the downloaded configuration file in a text editor, and remove the FortiManager IP address from the central-management configuration section.

+The change ensures that the new FortiGate device isn't registered as a new device.

+- 6. Turn on the new FortiGate. - 7.
 Go to FortiOS, and restore the configuration. - 8.
 Go to FortiManager, and replace the serial number by using the following CLI.

-'''

-#diag dvm device list

-#exec device replace sn <device name> <serial number>
+#diag dvm device list #exec device replace sn <device name> <serial number>

-'''